 4 or 5 Thirsties Duo Wrap size one (very adjustable)

 1 adjustable cover of some kind such as Flip Cover Applecheeks Cover (envelope style) or Blueberry Capri one-size cover (big and too much cover for a newborn, but very soon baby grows into it and it fits for a long time)

 24 Cloth-eez Prefold diapers size newborn orange edge - white diapers

 36 Cloth-eez Prefold diapers size small yellow edge - white

 1 Cloth-eez Prefold diaper size large brown edge or XL toddler green edge - Classic white (use as changing pad at first)

 2 Workhorse Diapers (to try the fitted style)

-1 Disana Wool size small or medium (your nighttime wool cover - optional)
+1 Disana Wool size small (your nighttime wool cover - optional)

 3 packs Two-sided white wipes (12 wipes per pack)

 Items can be added to the cart individually, or check our our premade BUNDLES!

 Consider adding 1 each of the medium red edge and intermediate blue edge prefolds so that you have each on hand to try.
 This way you will know what is best for your baby when the time come to move to the next size up.
 In the newborn time you can still use them as changing pads or as burp cloths.